zarusz/SlimMessageBus/docs/provider_hybrid.md

 ## What is the Hybrid provider?

-The Hybrid bus enables a composition of other available transport providers into one bus that your entire application / service uses.
+The Hybrid bus enables a composition of many transport providers into one bus.
-This allows different layers of your service to work with just one `IMessageBus` interface, and relaying on the Hybrid bus to route your message to the respective transport provider based on configuration.
+This allows different layers of the application to work with just one `IMessageBus` interface, and to rely on the hybrid bus implementation to route messages to the respective transport provider based on configuration.

 Package: [SlimMessageBus.Host.Hybrid](https://www.nuget.org/packages/SlimMessageBus.Host.Hybrid/)